AdesisNetlife/yawds/README.md

 To update it, you just need to run `update.cmd`

 > Note that the environment only will update stack/ directory.
-> All the user config or packages installed will remain across updates
+> All the user configuration or packages installed will remain across updates

 ## Customization